RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_files.md

 # FILES
 {: .text-center }

+To download the STL files package, follow the link below and navigate to the bottom of the page to download: OTHER FILES - **E3NG_v1.2S.zip**.
+{: .text-center }

+[PRINTABLES]{: .btn .fs-7 .fw-300 .mt-8 .text-yellow-300 }
+{: .text-center }

-Before downloading any files, let's take a quick look at the folder and filename structure.
+Before printing any files, let's take a quick look at the folder and filename structure.

 The folder structure is intentionally simple, designed to help you organize parts based on their placement on the printer.